imdeepmind/CrowdCounter/README.md

 # CrowdCounter
-A ML model that counts the number of people present in a picture
+A Deep Learning based solution that can count the number of peoples present in the picture.

+## Applications

+ - This can be used in places where we want a hard limit on number peoples.
+We can use this kind of model to count the number of peoples, and then do something with it
+ - In crowded places like open markets, we can use it to count the peoples
+ - In applying proper social distancing

 ## How run your own model